 We paid ₱400 each for the Bojo tour.
 That only includes a guided cruise and swimming.

 I heard they offer packages with meals.
 The 650-peso package includes welcome lei, welcome drinks, handicraft demo, snacks, lunch, river cruise, and swimming.
 However, to avail the 650-peso package, you must book your tour two days in advance.

 Since the tourism fees of Aloguinson’s top tourist spots are centrally collected at The Farmhouse, we also settled our entrance fee to Hermit’s Cove, which is ₱100 each.

 Bojo River Cruise

 Our payments did not include the fare to the drop off areas.
 We had to hire a motorbike taxi (habal-habal).
 Good thing that the habal-habal fare had been standardized by the tourism office.
 Excessive fare collection was avoided.

 We received an orientation before we started the actual tour.
-Bojo actually means springs, locally known as “tubod”.
+According to our guide, Bojo actually means springs, locally known as “tubod”.
 These springs are contributory to the aquamarine river.